Reewr/promise-phantom/readme.md

 This module itself does nothing to interact with PhantomJS, but that is where [node-phantom-simple](https://github.com/baudehlo/node-phantom-simple) comes in.

-What this wrapper does is the following:
+What node-phantom-simple does is the following:

 1. Creates a PhantomJS webserver that listens on a random port.
 2. Figures out which port it is by looking at the process id of PhantomJS.
-3. Uses HTTP.Requests from to send information back and forth between node and PhantomJS.
+3. Uses HTTP.Requests from NodeJS to send information back and forth between NodeJS and PhantomJS.

-node-phantom-simple will continuously poll the PhantomJS server for new events that has happened.
-This means two things; Handler functions cannot return values or call PhantomJS functions and all events are somewhat delayed.
+node-phantom-simple will continuously poll (every 500ms) the PhantomJS server for new events that has happened.
+This means two things;

+1. Handler functions cannot return values or call PhantomJS functions
+2. All events are somewhat delayed.

 This process includes a lot of async action and is therefore perfect for promises.
 There already exists multitudes of different promise-wrappers for PhantomJS libraries, but most of these are either lacking in documentation or using a phantom-wrapper library that complicates the process of interacting with PhantomJS.